samscibelli/samscibelli.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Samantha Scibelli, a graduate student and NSF Fellow in the Department of Astronomy at [Steward Observatory at the University of Arizona ](https://www.as.arizona.edu/).
+My thesis is focused on constraining the physical, kinematics, and chemical structure and evolution of low-mass prestellar cores.

 Current Research Interests
 ======